Seigiard/test-task-react-redux/README.md

 First time I heard about React four years ago, but never had any project on it.

-This is project on React I want to solve.

 I spent about 16 hours to build this project from scratch.

 ## Requirements